#Winning: The Art of Getting Voters to Open their Wallets for Parks

 Park and recreation agencies from coast to coast struggle to find the resources to adequately operate and maintain their existing assets.
 Is dedicated funding the solution?
 (Yes.)
-Join us in Seattle to delve into the politics of voter-approved park and recreation funding mechanisms.
-Using Seattle’s passage of a special park district in 2014 as a model, we will discuss how different communities have succeeded - and failed - in going to the voters for dedicated parks and recreation funding.
-We will convene some of the brains behind the passage of the Seattle referendum, and through an interactive workshop, we will help attendees envision what a successful campaign could look like in different communities.
+Thank you for joining us in Seattle to delve into the politics of voter-approved park and recreation funding mechanisms.
+Using Seattle’s passage of a special park district in 2014 as a model, we discussed how different communities have succeeded - and failed - in going to the voters for dedicated parks and recreation funding.
+We convened some of the brains behind the passage of the Seattle referendum, and through an interactive workshop, we helped attendees envision what a successful campaign could look like in different communities.

-- Through case studies, panel discussions, and interactive workshop gain knowledge of key tools and strategies to implement a successful ballot measure in your community.
+- Through case studies, panel discussions, and interactive workshop attendees gained knowledge of key tools and strategies to implement a successful ballot measure in their community.

-- Learn how to match your communities needs with funding sources, and how to craft a campaign to meet those needs.
+- Attendees learned how to match community needs with funding sources, and how to craft a campaign to meet those needs.